safenetwork/tutorials.safedev.org/website-with-comments/authorization.md

 ### Get the structured data

-The plugin fetches the content of the structured data and adds it to its internal list of blocked users.
+The plugin fetches the content of the structured data (the list of blocked users for the current page) and adds it to its internal list of blocked users.

 #### [GET /structured-data/:handleId](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/structured_data.md#read-data)